phillipjws/LearnGitAtUVic/README.md

 We would like you to:

-    1. Create a clone of this repository
+    1. Clone of this repository

-    2. Create a new branch and name it *feature*
+    2. Create a new branch and name it feature

     3. Modify the output of the hello_world.py file to say goodbye world

-    4. Commit and push your changes to *feature*
+    4. Commit and push your changes to feature

     5. Merge your branch with main